51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

 Button Components
 -----------------

-A base component called SimpleButton should be used when derived specialized buttons.
+A base component called SimpleButton should be used when deriving specialized buttons.
 There's a `cleanPassthroughProps` function that should be used for passing properties from the specialized button to the contained SimpleButton instance.

 Switch Statements